Location: Fine Arts Center 253

 Visual Arts Program

 Email Address: email@example.com

 Gallery Coordinator: David Knight

 Sculpture/Ceramics Building Coordinator: Ben Huber

-Full-Time Faculty: Kimberly Allen-Kattus, Nicholas Bonner, Rachael Banks, Maren Carpenter-Fearing, Steven Finke, Lisa Jameson, JeeEun Lee, Marc Leone, Julie Mader-Meersman, Brad McCombs, Kevin Muente, John Matt Overwine, Randel Plowman, Hans Schellhas, Julia Sebastian, Chris Smith, Candice van Loveren Geis, Paige Wideman
+Full-Time Faculty: Matthew Albritton, Kimberly Allen-Kattus, Nicholas Bonner, Maren Carpenter-Fearing, Steven Finke, Barbara Houghton, Lisa Jameson, Andrea Knarr, Marc Leone, Julie Mader-Meersman, Brad McCombs, Thomas F. McGovern III, Kevin Muente, Hans Schellhas, Chris Smith, Paige Wideman, Rhonda Wolverton

-Special opportunities for our students: The Visual Arts program offers a variety of programs and educational enrichment experiences including: discipline-based art clubs such as the Art History Club, Sculpture and Ceramics Society, Next Generation Artists, The Design Guild, New Media Art Collective and student chapters of the American Institute of Graphic Art and the National Art Education Association.
-Numerous study-abroad opportunities, scholarships, internships, and professional exhibition opportunities are available and can be found on the program website.
+Special opportunities for our students: The Visual Arts program offers a variety of programs and educational enrichment experiences including: discipline-based art clubs such as the Art History Club, Sculpture and Ceramics Society, Next Generation Artists, League of Extraordinary Photographers, The Design Guild, New Media Art Collective and student chapters of the American Institute of Graphic Art and the National Art Education Association, numerous study-abroad opportunities, department scholarships, internships, and professional exhibition opportunities.